accordproject/techdocs/docs/logic-complex-type.md

     fruits[4]          // Returns: none
 ```

  Note that the index starts at `0` for the first element and that indexed-based access returns an optional value, since Ergo compiler cannot statically determine whether there will be an element at the corresponding index.
+You can learn more about how to handle optional values and types in the [Optionals](logic-complex-type#optionals) Section below.

 ## Classes